Welcome to today's edition of the Rush 24-7 podcast.

 Was that in small bills?

-That's like Grand Canyon sized cleavage in there.
+That's like Grand Canyon-size cleavage in there.

-So he's looking at Kwame Kilpatrick, uh been uh guilt found guilty of racketeering conspiracy looking at whatever it is, a hundred and seventeen years in jail, but due to sequestration, uh they can't send him to jail, so they're just gonna put an electronic tag on him and loose him among the Yellowstone bison herd to be uh managed by bison management uh program officials for the next uh hundred and seventeen years.
+So they're just going to put an electronic tag on him and loose him among the Yellowstone bison herd to be managed by bison management program officials for the next 117 years.

 But Kwame Kilpatrick, you're probably shocked.